pure-data/externals-howto/externals-HOWTO.md

 The perform-routine is the DSP-heart of each signal class.

 A pointer to an integer-array is passed to it.
-This array contains the pointers, that were passed via `dsp_add`, which must be casted back to their real type.
+This array contains the pointers, that were passed via `dsp_add`, which must be cast back to their real type.

 The perform-routine has to return a pointer to integer, that points to the address behind the stored pointers of the routine.
 This means, that the return argument equals the argument of the perform-routine plus the number of pointer variables (as declared as the second argument of `dsp_add`) plus one.